edgardogho/StepGenerator/README.md

 It uses a 16x2 LCD (i2c), a digital encoder with click, a pushbutton for manual control along with several switches to change modes.

-This sketch does not handle acceleration ramps for the stepper which might are required for more RPMs.
+This sketch does not handle acceleration ramps for the stepper which might be required for more RPMs.

 On a NEMA 34 8Nm 6A Bipolar Stepper motor, with 3200 microsteps, I was able to get 340 RPMs.